 Most (>80%) DNMs originate in the paternal germline during spermatogenesis, explaining why the main risk factor for DNMs is the age of the father at conception.
 The human testis represents a ‘repository’ of DNMs that can be exploited to study the process by which new mutations are acquired at each generation.
 We have previously described a mechanism contributing to the paternal age-related increase in pathogenic DNMs called ‘selfish selection’, a process equivalent to neoplasia but occurring in the unique context of the male germline stem cell.
-These ‘selfish DNMs’ become enriched with age, because they “hijack” the normal homeostatic mechanisms controlling spermatogonial stem cells to their own advantage.
-We have been able to visualise this process in situ and suggested that the mechanisms involved in selfish selection are similar to those described for tumorigenesis.
-However, unlike somatic variants in cancer, selfish mutations are transmitted across generations and have the potential to cause disease and/or shape human genome evolution.
+These ‘selfish’ DNMs become enriched with age, because they “hijack” the normal homeostatic mechanisms controlling spermatogonial stem cells to their own advantage, thorugh a process akin to ‘clonal hematopoiesis’ or tumorigenesis.
+However, unlike somatic variants in tumours, selfish mutations are transmitted across generations and have the potential to cause disease and/or shape human genome evolution.

 Students will be enrolled on the MRC Weatherall Institute of Molecular Medicine DPhil Course, which takes place in the autumn of their first year.
-Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide-range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.
+Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.

 Generic skills training is offered through the Medical Sciences Division's Skills Training Programme.
-This programme offers a comprehensive range of courses covering many important areas of researcher development: knowledge and intellectual abilities, personal effectiveness, research governance and organisation, and engagement, influence and impact.
+This programme offers a comprehensive range of courses covering many important areas of researcher development: knowledge and intellectual abilities, personal effectiveness, research governance and organisation, and engagement, influence, and impact.
 Students are actively encouraged to take advantage of the training opportunities available to them.

-As well as the specific training detailed above, students will have access to a wide-range of seminars and training opportunities through the many research institutes and centres based in Oxford.
+As well as the specific training detailed above, students will have access to a wide range of seminars and training opportunities through the many research institutes and centres based in Oxford.

-All WIMM graduate students are encouraged to participate in the successful mentoring scheme of the Radcliffe Department of Medicine, which is the host department of the WIMM.
-This mentoring scheme provides an additional possible channel for personal and professional development outside the regular supervisory framework.
-The RDM also holds an Athena SWAN Silver Award in recognition of our efforts to build a happy and rewarding environment where all staff and students are supported to achieve their full potential.
+The Department has a successful mentoring scheme, open to graduate students, which provides an additional possible channel for personal and professional development outside the regular supervisory framework.
+We hold an Athena SWAN Silver Award in recognition of our efforts to build a happy and rewarding environment where all staff and students are supported to achieve their full potential.